WorldFamousElectronics/PulseSensor_Amped_Arduino/README.md

 ## Troubleshooting
 Having trouble making heads or tails of what is wrong?
-Check your raw sigal with this project:
+Check your raw signal with this project:
 <a href="https://github.com/WorldFamousElectronics/PulseSensorStarterProject">WorldFamousElectronics/PulseSensorStarterProject</a>